i. That the hardware is running correctly,

 Excellence is never an accident.
 It is always the result of high intention, sincere effort, and intelligent execution; it represents the wise choice of many alternatives -- choice, not chance, determines your destiny.

 One important strategy in the development of real-time code is to understand what kinds of code run fast, and what takes a lot of time, then avoid the stuff that runs slow -- or at least move them out of the inner loops.
 When you have a CPU reference manual and can read the disassembled compiled code, you can see what code is generated by the compiler and how fast it runs.
 Failing that, it's a little more complicated (but not hard) to build timing loops that measure how long different kinds of code take.
-I added a timing loop framework to TrakSim (see TimeTest) to make that easier.
+I added a timing loop framework to TrakSim ([when the latest version is up] see TimeTest) to make that easier.

 Generally, simple arithmetic and logic operations (plus, minus, AND, OR, compare) are very fast, one clock per operation.
 Multiplication takes longer but most CPUs pipeline the steps, so it counts as one clock.
 Division cannot easily be pipelined, so it takes several cycles, typically an order of magnitude slower than simple arithmetic, but you can speed it up by pre-calculating the inverse of a divisor, then multiplying.
 Often multiple operations can be pre-calculated and saved for later re-use.
 Many compilers do that for you, but you know more about your values than the compiler ever will.
 The team working on porting the code to a GPU used Aparapi, and most of the things they tell you to do for running on a GPU turn out to be the same things you need to do to make your code faster in the main processor.